paradisec-archive/PARADISEC_workflows/05_digitising_manuscripts.md

 <div class="callout callout-info">

-To see a larger version of the photos found on this website, right-click on the image and select the option <strong>Open Image in New Tab</strong>
+To see a larger version of the photos found on this website, right-click on the image and select the option <strong><em>Open Image in New Tab</em></strong>

 </div>